fornof/BlenderAddons/README.md

 blenderTools
 ============

-this is where I put all my blender tools
+this is where I put all my blender tools.
+Right click links to save the .py

 [Sculpt/TopoShortcutBind.py] - a sculpting shortcut that toggles between subdivide edges and collapse edges in dynamic topology